fair practice

-Every year we work with more than 100 volunteers and we offer internships to students from MBO, HBO and university.
-Volunteers receive free entrance to the festival, catering backstage and a T-shirt.
-Interns receive an internship allowance equal to the maximum volunteer allowance per month, for an internship of up to 20 hours per week.
+Every year, we work with dozens of volunteers.
+We offer internships to students at vocational schools, community colleges, and universities, as well as introductory internships for high school students.
+Volunteers receive free admission to the festival, backstage catering, and a T-shirt.
+If a volunteer works a full festival day, they are offered a volunteer stipend.
+Interns receive an internship stipend equal to the maximum monthly volunteer stipend, for an internship of up to 20 hours per week, for a maximum of five months.

-Music Meeting attaches great importance to a good position of employees, volunteers and artists.
-We provide a safe and pleasant working environment.
-An external confidential advisor has been appointed to whom employees, volunteers and the board can turn.
+Music Meeting places great importance on the well-being of its staff, volunteers, and artists.
+We strive to provide a safe and pleasant working environment.
+An external confidential advisor has been appointed, whom staff, volunteers, and the board can contact.

 On our online music channel Music Meeting All Ears, we offer free accessible content: from concert recordings to interviews, from podcasts to behind-the-scenes peeks.
 In this way, we want to bring our artists and their stories to the attention of the widest possible audience.